Fury (2001 series)

 Fury is a 2001 six issue miniseries about Nick Fury written by Garth Ennis.
-The series was published under Marvels MAX imprint and featured much harder violence and explicit material than was common at the time which caused some controversy among fans and comic creators.
+The series was published under Marvel's MAX imprint and featured much harder violence and explicit material than was common at the time.
+This caused some controversy among fans and comic creators.
 The series takes place outside of main Marvel comics continuity and is interconnected with other series written by Garth Ennis under the Max imprint.
 It was followed by a prequel and a sequel.

 Publication history

 Three issues of the series were published in Germany in 2002 by Panini.

 Plot

 After the end of the Cold War Fury finds himself lost and incapable of enjoying himself like he used to when going to war.
 S.H.I.E.L.D. has tried to put him into a non-combat position and he feels bored and unneeded in the modern age.

 Fury's luck begins to turn when he has a chance encounter at a bar with a former H.Y.D.R.A. operative named Rudi Gargarin.
 The two lament about the good old days when men could actually get their hands dirty.
 Gargarin proposes they quietly invade a seemingly non political island and run it into an all out war for their own benefit to get that feeling back again.
 Fury contemplates the idea but ultimately rejects it.

 After Fury has sex with several Asian prostitutes his apartment is swarmed by assassins sent by Gargarin.
 Fury kills them all and decides to go to war.
 He forces his way through S.H.I.E.L.D and builds a small team of elite soldiers who will do precisely what he says and then goes with them to the island.
 The soldiers and Fury arrive with a relatively bloodless plan but soon that all flies out of the window.
 By the end Fury has to kill the last enemy by strangling him with his own intestines.